kamilfranek/kamilfranek.github.io/_posts/2017-11-24-where-do-your-czech-customers-live.md

 | > 1 250      | 1 172 |18.7%  | 8 470 963  | 80%  |
 | ALL           | 6 257 |100.0% |10 578 757  | 100% |

-Pareto principle works and roughly 80% of the population lives in 20% of top cities.
+Pareto principle works and roughly 80% of the population lives in 20% biggest cities.

 <figure>
     <a href="/assets/images/map_cr_cities_bubbles.png"><img src="/assets/images/map_cr_cities_bubbles.png"></a>